johnmoses/zero-to-hero-dsa/stacks/README.md

 The linked list has two methods addHead(item) and removeHead() that run in constant time and are very good in implementing stacks

+## Monotonic Stack

+The word "monotonic" means a list or a function is either always increasing, or always decreasing.

+It is like a regular stack with one key distinction in the push operation: Before we push a new element onto the stack, we first check if adding it breaks the monotonic condition.
+If it does, then we pop the top element off the stack until pushing the new element no longer breaks the monotonic condition.

 ## Problems

 - Valid Parenthesis (Leetcode #20 Grind)